 The WeaMyL software platform consists of three components:

 • Forecasting Platform.
-Given that the accuracy of the prediction module is paramount for the system’s precision, this is WeaMyL’s central component.
+Given that the accuracy of the prediction module is paramount for the system's precision, this is WeaMyL's central component.
 The forecasting platform employs historical and real-time data and is responsible with estimating the location, time and severity of meteorological phenomena expected to take place in the near future (0-6 hours).
-Our algorithms will model the meteorological situation based on the earlier meteorological situations.
-The employed learning models will find patterns in the meteorological data which apply to specific circumstances and thus improve themselves as increasingly more data becomes available, hence making the forecasting module self-adaptive.
-To process the available amount of meteorological data and to accelerate scientific analysis and information extraction, big data approaches will be targeted.
+Our algorithms model the meteorological situation based on the earlier meteorological situations.
+The employed learning models find patterns in the meteorological data which apply to specific circumstances and thus improve themselves as increasingly more data becomes available, hence making the forecasting module self-adaptive.
+To process the available amount of meteorological data and to accelerate scientific analysis and information extraction, big data approaches were targeted.

 • Integration Module.
 In order for the above components to provide actionable information, they must be integrated with the software systems already deployed on location.
 The purpose of this module is to provide a number of data consumer and data provider connectors that can be integrated within existing systems.
-Both the Forecasting Platform and the Annotated Atlas will act as consumers for real-time generated meteorological data, while the Forecasting Platform will provide data relevant to upcoming severe weather.
+Both the Forecasting Platform and the Annotated Atlas act as consumers for real-time generated meteorological data, while the Forecasting Platform provides data relevant to upcoming severe weather.

 Work Packages